-The data is validated and cleaned, variables are derived, and weights are applied.
-As the survey collects information on a sample of the population, the data is weighted to enable us to make inferences from this sample to the entire population.
+The data are validated and cleaned, variables are derived, and weights are applied.
+As the survey collects information on a sample of the population, the data are weighted to enable us to make inferences from this sample to the entire population.

 Businesses only answer questions dependent on previous responses because of routing.
 As such, weighting is done per question and can mean some variables have low response.

-Weighted estimates for the BICS are used for all variables that are collected at a UK level.
+Weighted estimates for the Business Insights and Conditions Survey (BICS) are used for all variables that are collected at a UK level.
 A detailed description of the weighting methodology and its differences to unweighted estimates is available in Business Impact of Coronavirus (COVID-19) Survey (BICS): preliminary weighted results.

-On 1 February 2021, experimental weighted regional estimates up to Wave 21 (28 December 2020 to 10 January 2021) were published in Understanding the business impacts of local and national restrictions: February 2021, as part of the Economic Review.
+On 20 July 2021, experimental weighted regional estimates up to Wave 34 (July 2021) were published in Understanding the business impacts of local and national restrictions, UK: July 2021.

 Weighting by count

-Weighting by count scales up responses in BICS to be representative of all businesses in the UK.
-It scales up responses for all businesses that have between 0 and 249 employees, to the point where the counts of all businesses of this size in the UK are represented.
+Weighting by count scales up responses in the Business Insights and Conditions Survey (BICS) to be representative of all businesses in the UK.
+Using information from the Inter-Departmental Business Register (IDBR), weighting by count scales up responses for all businesses that have between 0 and 249 employees, to the point where the counts of all businesses of this size in the UK are represented.
 The size band of greater than 250 employees is completely enumerated, so no weighting is applied.

-Of the three weighting methods used, weighting by count results in the largest differences to the unweighted BICS results (for example, the proportion of businesses that are currently trading); this is mainly because the weights of small businesses are larger.
-Responses from businesses with zero to nine employees are weighted the most, given that they make up 90% of the total number of businesses in the UK but only around 10% of respondents in BICS.
+Weighting BICS responses by count produces the largest differences to the unweighted BICS results (for example, the proportion of businesses that are currently trading).
+This is mainly because the weights of small businesses are larger.
+Responses from businesses with zero to nine employees are weighted the most, given that they make up 90% of the total number of businesses in the UK but only around 10% of respondents in the BICS.

-Weighting by count provides a good overview of the impact of businesses regardless of their size, allowing for the experience of small businesses to be better represented in headline results (this is particularly important for responses such as "currently paused trading" where small businesses tend to dominate).
+Weighting by count provides a good overview of the impact of businesses regardless of their size, allowing for the experience of small businesses to be better represented in headline results.

 Weighting by ratio estimation with turnover as the auxiliary variable